tap52384/c-and-j-towing/README.md

 npm run development
 ```

-Make sure to just "install" the packages and not necessarily update them as this is using Laravel 6,
-which is old at this point.
+Make sure to just "install" the packages and not necessarily update them as this is using Laravel 6, which is super old at this point.

 ```bash
 # To install Composer packages using the `composer.phar` file included with the repo